7 Awesome reasons to fall in love with Montreal

 Old Port of Montreal (Vieux-Port de Montréal)

 Along the shores of St Lawrence River lies the Old Port.
+It is a popular destination for cycling, roller-blading and strolling, and numerous water activities.
 There are over 2 km of river access and attractions like the Montréal Science Centre, the Montreal Clock Tower and an illuminated Ferris wheel.
-It is a popular destination for cycling, roller-blading and strolling as well as numerous water activities.

-During summer months, it’s also a great destination for events and celebrations.
-Try your hand at zip lining or just enjoy the great vibe this place has to offer.
+During the summer months, it’s also a great destination for events and celebrations.
+Try your hand at zip-lining or simply enjoy the great vibe this place offers.

 At the top of Place Jacques-Cartier, you can feast your eyes on Montreal’s City Hall.
 Completed in 1878, it was destroyed by fire in 1922.
-The building, reconstructed in subsequent years, is as pretty as they come.
+Reconstructed in subsequent years, the building is as pretty as they come.
 You can admire its Second Empire architecture inside and out.
-Admission is free and definitely worth the stop.
+Admission is free and is worth the stop.

 Once the training grounds for the military, this square dates back to the 17th century.
 Here you can see history come alive all around you.
 Here you’ll find the headquarters of Canada’s first bank (Bank of Montreal).
 The building dates back to 1847 and is still in operation today.

-On the other side of the square, is the nation’s first skyscraper built by the New York Life company.
-It created quite the stir after its inauguration in 1888, as it sported an elevator that went up all the way to the eight floor.
-Quite the feat at the time.
+On the other side of the square is the nation’s first skyscraper built by the New York Life company.
+It created quite the stir after its inauguration in 1888, as it sported an elevator that went up to the eighth floor—quite the feat at the time.

-Another quite distinctive feature of Place d’Armes is the Note-Dame church.
-Modelled after its Parisian namesake, the church is actually build on the site of the original chapel.
+Another quite distinctive feature of Place d’Ames is the Note-Dame church.
+Modelled after its Parisian namesake, the church is built on the site of the original chapel.
 It also houses the body of a saint, Marguerite Bourgeoys.

 Adjacent to the church is the Saint-Sulpice seminary, said to be the oldest building in Montreal.

 Mount Royal is a hilltop that gave Montreal its name.
-It offers fantastic views of the city and it’s quite the place to climb for the local workout aficionados.
-You can bike, run or walk the path to the top depending on your level of comfort.
+You can bike, run or walk the path to the top, depending on your comfort level.
+It offers fantastic views of the city, and it’s quite the place to climb for the local workout aficionados.
 It is also a popular destination for outdoor winter activities.

-In addition to the park, there is an artificial lake, strategic viewpoints and a number of cemeteries.
-The slopes of Mont Royal are also home to the picturesque campus of McGill University and its teaching hospitals along with many other educational institutions.
+In addition to the park, there is an artificial lake, a strategic viewpoint, and many cemeteries.
+The slopes of Mount Royal are also home to the picturesque campus of McGill University and its teaching hospitals, along with many other educational institutions.

-On the foothills, you’ll also find the Saint Joseph’s Oratory, modelled after the Sacre-Coeur church in Paris.
+You’ll also find the Saint Joseph’s Oratory on the foothills, modelled after the Sacre-Coeur church in Paris.

 Canada hosted its first Olympic Games in Montreal in 1976.
-Although Canada has hosted two other Winter Olympic Games since then, these remain its only hosted Summer Olympic Games.
+Although Canada has hosted two other Winter Olympic Games since then, it only hosted the summer Olympic Games.

-Today you can visit some of the venues used for the events including the Olympic Stadium, the Olympic Village, the Velodrome and Botanical Gardens to name a few.
+Today you can visit some of the venues used for the events, including the Olympic Stadium, the Olympic Village, the Velodrome and the Botanical Gardens, to name a few.

-Food is definitely a great reason to fall in love with Montreal.
-The city offers a wide range of options from fine dining, international cuisine and local specialities to anything in between.
-We have always enjoyed the culinary scene here and we haven’t been disappointed so far.
+Food is a great reason to fall in love with Montreal.
+The city offers a wide range of options from fine dining, international cuisine and local specialties to anything in between.
+We have always enjoyed the culinary scene here, and we haven’t been disappointed.

 I don’t think you’ll find a shortage of food options here.
 However, when in Montreal, you need to try these.

 Although it might sound weird to you, the combination of fries, cheese curds and hot gravy is like a party in your mouth.
-It is as Canadian as can be and Montreal makes an art out of it.
+It is as Canadian as can be, and Montreal makes an art out of it.
 The squeaky cheese curds make this dish so good.
-You can add a number of toppings to modify the dish, but me, I like my poutine simple and with vegetarian gravy.
+You can add many toppings to modify the dish, but I like my poutine simple and with vegetarian gravy.

 Montreal is synonymous with bagels.
-There is so much pleasure in a simple piece of dough that is hard to explain.
+There is so much pleasure in a simple piece of dough that it is hard to explain.
 The Montreal-style bagels are always baked in wood-fired ovens.
-In contrast to their New York style cousins, these bagels are smaller and thinner with a larger hole.
+In contrast to their New York-style cousins, these bagels are smaller and thinner with a larger holes.
 They are also sweeter as they contain malt and are boiled in honey-sweetened water before hitting the oven.

-Bagels came to Montreal with an influx of Jewish immigrants and took the place by storm.
-There are plenty of bagel shops in the Jewish neighbourhood of Montreal as well as thought-out the city.
+Bagels came to Montreal with an influx of Jewish immigrants and took place by storm.
+There are plenty of bagel shops in the Jewish neighbourhood of Montreal and thought-out the city.

-If you’re a meat eater, you can’t come here without sampling the smoked meat.
-Also a legacy from those Jewish immigrants, it’s a cross between corned beef and pastrami.
-Pile it between two slices of rye bread, smother it in zesty mustard and you got yourself a classic.
+You can’t come here without sampling the smoked meat if you’re a meat-eater.
+Also, a legacy from those Jewish immigrants it’s a cross between corned beef and pastrami.
+Pile it between two slices of rye bread, smother it in zesty mustard, and get yourself a classic.

-Depends on who you ask, there are two must-go to places for the smoked meat sandwich.
+It depends on who you ask.
+There are two must-go-to places for the smoked meat sandwich.
 Many places will tell you to go to Schwartz’s, but others like Alex will swear by Reuben’s Deli and Steakhouse.
-Have one or have both.
-Your choice.
+Have one or have both—your choice.

-As any large city with a long and interesting past, Montreal is all about celebrating the arts and culture.
-From museums, galleries, permanent and temporary exhibitions, events, concerts and celebrations there is something to do for everyone.
+Like any large city with a long and fascinating past, Montreal celebrates the arts and culture.
+There is something to do for everyone from museums, galleries, permanent and temporary exhibitions, events, concerts, and celebrations.

 From the old to the contemporary, the choices here are as eclectic as the city itself.
 Finding something to do here is easy.
 Finding time to do it all is a bit more challenging.
 It simply means you have to visit more often.